Dwyin7/CS6111-project1/README.md

    * Result:
      1. Look for information on the Per Se restaurant in New York City, starting with the query [per se].

-        With the threshold set as 0.9, the program can stop at the second iteration.
+        With the threshold set as 0.9, the program can stop at the second iteration with precesion rate =1.

         query = python main.py 0.9 "per se"